ga-wdi-quizzes/week-06/README.md

 ```

 ```
-The first command creates a basic rails app with the default database.
-The second command creates a basic rails app with a postgres database.
+The first command creates a basic rails app named tunr with the default database.
+The second command creates a basic rails app in the current directory with a postgres database.
 ```

 ### Question 10